 Sanford Levinson is a Professor of Political Science and Law at the University of Texas at Austin.
-He is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It) and Framed: America’s 51 Constitutions and the Crisis of Governance.
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 Mark Peterson is a Professor of Public Policy and Political Science Law at UCLA.
-He is the author of Legislating Together: The White House and Capitol Hill from Eisenhower to Reagan.
+He is an expert in American politics and is the author of Legislating Together: The White House and Capitol Hill from Eisenhower to Reagan.

 Sandy Levinson: The only answer I could give is, I don’t know.
 To put it mildly, Donald Trump’s mind is hard to read.
 First of all, he might actually believe what he says… that there is no evidence of collusion with Russia, and that of course is the focus of the Mueller investigation.
 One really has no idea to what extent Mueller and his team have access to Trump’s tax returns and might try to get him on money laundering or other sorts of financial dealings.
 But Trump – they genuinely believe that he has nothing to worry about.
 He may also believe that when push comes to shove he can certainly pardon everybody including himself.
 And the pardoning power is the constitutional wild card, that is, the Constitution clearly assigns the power to pardon, it places no limits within the text itself.
 So could Trump pardon Jared [Kushner]?
 I think the answer is clearly yes.
 Could that count as an impeachable offense?
 My inclination would be to answer yes, but there are many, many lawyers who would say no. Alan Dershowitz I think would say, “If the President is exercising a legal power then it simply couldn’t become the basis for impeachment”.
 There are a number of ways in which the Constitution turns on itself and the pardoning power is in many ways one of the most interesting, if you read the debates from 1787-88 about ratification of the Constitution you find more discussion of the pardoning power than you do of Congress’s power under the commerce clause which is what we’re obsessed about today, and some of the opponents of the Constitution said the President will ally with anti-constitutionalist agents who will try to tyrannise us and then he will pardon them, this cabal.
 When I read these for the first time probably twenty, thirty years ago I thought this was sheer paranoia.
 Today it doesn’t seem quite so paranoid.
 It’s a genuine problem posed within the Constitution itself and what are the limits?
 I mean we are going to have the same discussion in a way about the President’s power as commander in chief, are we willing to accept tyrannical or indeed crazy decisions on the part of the President because “good lawyers” would say that’s just what the Constitution authorises.